last-dragon/learn-web3-dapp/markdown/secret/CHAIN_CONNECTION.md

 // solution
 try {
     const url = getNodeUrl();
-    const client = new CosmWasmClient(url);
+    const client = new SecretNetworkClient({url, chainId: 'pulsar-2'});
-    const nodeInfo = await client.restClient.nodeInfo();
+    const nodeInfo = await client.query.tendermint.getNodeInfo({});
-    const version = nodeInfo.application_version.version;
+    const version = nodeInfo.default_node_info?.version;
     res.status(200).json(version);
   }
 ```

 **What happened in the code above?**

-- First, we instantiate a new `CosmWasmClient` passing the URL of the network we want to use (`getNodeUrl` currently defaults to the `pulsar-2` testnet).
+- First, we instantiate a new `SecretNetworkClient` passing the URL of the network we want to use (`getNodeUrl`, and the chainId for the `pulsar-2` testnet).
-- Next, using the `nodeInfo` method of the rest client returns a `NodeInfoResponse`.
+- Next, using the `nodeInfo` method of the rest client returns a `GetNodeInfoResponse`.
-- Inspecting the methods of our object will lead us naturally to reference the `application_version.version` property.
+- Inspecting the methods of our object will lead us naturally to reference the `default_node_info.version` property.
 - Finally, we send the `version` back to the client-side as JSON.

 ---